 A message to our patients about COVID-19 Coronavirus

-Northshore Health Center is taking the COVID-19 Pandemic very seriously.
+NorthShore Health Center is taking the COVID-19 Pandemic very seriously.
 During these challenging times, we assure you that we are staying true to our mission and will continue to care for our community.
 There may be some visible changes as we have made adjustments to our registration procedures.
-Please be patient as we are working very hard to keep all patients, employees and visitors safe.
+We are working very hard to keep all patients, employees and visitors safe.

 What NorthShore Health Centers is Doing

 NorthShore staff is assisting the State of Indiana with the vaccinations of Hoosiers against COVID-19 by providing COVID-19 vaccinations and boosters at our Portage, Lake Station, Merrillville, Hammond, and Chesterton clinics.
 The vaccinations are by appointment only and follow the eligibility requirements implemented by the State of Indiana.
 For information on who is currently eligible, visit https://www.coronavirus.in.gov/vaccine/.
 If you are eligible and would like to schedule an appointment, schedule an appointment online or call 219-763-8112.

 Face Masks for Everyone

 Whether it’s time for a checkup, you have a medical condition that needs monitoring, an injury, or new symptoms that need evaluating, our providers and medical staff look forward to seeing you in-person.
 One of the first things you may notice when you return to our facilities is our smiling eyes behind face masks.
 To keep you and your family safe, we’re implementing some new safety measures, including our new face mask policy.

 The CDC urges everyone to wear cloth face coverings when in public.
 A cloth face mask that covers your nose and mouth may help protect other people in case you are sick.
 It’s possible to spread illness to others even if you don’t feel sick or have symptoms.
 A cloth face mask that fits snugly across your face can help slow the spread of viruses.